reedgunn/Chess/README.md

-Creating a chess engine from scratch.
+Creating a chess engine from scratch using Python.